hvpham-yorku/project-group-4/log.md

 By the end of Iteration 1, the project had a working structure with domain models, service logic, stub data storage, unit tests, and an initial user interface.

 The application builds and runs successfully, and the team now has a solid base to continue development in the next iteration.

+---

+# Iteration 2 Log
+Project: Personal Financial Planner for Students
+Course: EECS2311
+Group: Group 4

+---

+## Overview

+Iteration 2 transitioned the project from a basic interface to a funcational tool with data persistence and user alerts.
+The foucs was to make sure that student data is saved locally and providing automated notifications to help users stay within their finanical means.

+---

+## Team Meeting

+### Zoom Meeting — March 3

+Attendance: Gurshaan, Harneet, Chilotam, Mehrshad

+Discussion: The team reviewed ITR1 and discussed the technical requiements for local storage

+Main Points:
+- Choosing the internal database structure for local persistence
+- Designing the UI for the new saving goals feature
+- Identifying the logic needed for weekly spending alerts

+### Zoom Meeting - March 5

+Attendance: Gurshaan, Harneet, Chilotam, Mehrshad

+Discussion: A mid week sync to make sure that the automated alerts were working correctly based on the budget limits.

+Main Points:
+- Testing the budget over limit
+- Making usre that saving progress updates in real time as transactions are added

+---

+# Iteration 3 Log